-Since the late 1880s, the Scharbauer family has been a major contributor to the growth, development and improvement of Midland, Texas.
-Today, the Scharbauer Foundation continues that family tradition thanks to the generous philanthropy of Clarence Scharbauer, Jr. who funded the Scharbauer Foundation in 2010.
+Since the late 1880s, Scharbauer family members have been major contributors to the growth, development, and improvement of Midland, Texas.
+Today, the Scharbauer Foundation continues that tradition thanks to the generous philanthropy of Clarence Scharbauer, Jr. who funded the Scharbauer Foundation in 2010.

 From the family’s early days in Texas, sheep ranching grew into cattle-raising which led to a giant ranching enterprise covering nearly 500,000 acres in west Texas and southeast New Mexico.
 The vast land holdings were home to the raising of horses and cattle recognized for quality and value, and later the properties yielded significant oil production in the energy-rich Permian Basin region.

-Clarence Scharbauer, Jr. and his wife, Dorothy Turner Scharbauer, each grew up in Midland and the couple epitomized the family history of helping make Midland a better place.
+Clarence Scharbauer, Jr. and his wife, Dorothy Turner Scharbauer, shared a passion for helping make Midland a better place.
 Before Mrs. Scharbauer passed away in 2005, the two also shared a love for breeding and racing championship quarter horses and thoroughbred horses.
 Among their many great horses was Alysheba, winner of the 1987 Kentucky Derby and Preakness Stakes.
 Mr. Scharbauer passed away in 2014.